 - set yourself little tasks you can achieve TODAY

-- Pace your activities: this means doing small bits often or taking the middle road, rather than overdoing or under doing.
-This also helps to conserve energy
+- pace your activities: this means doing small bits often or taking the middle road, rather than overdoing or under doing.
+This also helps to conserve energy.
+See the pacing and goal setting pain management module

 - exercise a little everyday.
 Doing exercise you like means that you are more likely to do it, even if this is only a short walk

-- Exercise is good for your general well being, your mood, heart and lungs, joints and muscles, your balance and your bone health
+- exercise is good for your general well being, your mood, heart and lungs, joints and muscles, your balance and your bone health.
+Check out the movement with pain management module

 - gentle stretching and relaxation are often useful options.
 Try changing positions frequently rather than staying in the one position for extended periods

 - a regular sleep routine is very important - dark room, same time, quiet music may help

-- Planning your work and social activities ahead helps you think about ways you can better manage challenging situations or pain flares.
-Possibly only going for part of the function rather than all will help manage your energy levels and pain levels
+- planning your work and social activities ahead helps you think about ways you can better manage challenging situations or pain flares.
+Possibly only going for part of the function rather than all will help manage your energy levels and pain levels.
+You may find the Work and Pain module of benefit

-- Asking your family or friends to help where possible, can help both you and help them to understand.
+- asking your family or friends to help where possible, may not only help you, but also help them to understand your condition

 Want more information?

 For more information about Fibromyalgia, visit Arthritis Australia, Arthritis Victoria or the Fibromyalgia Support Network of WA and Cochrane Summaries.
 Alternatively, if you want to talk to someone about Fibromyalgia, please seek further assistance.